 Traditional Haitian Values

 Since many Haitians live in rural areas and Haiti is considered one of the poorest nations in the world, traditional and communal values take center stage.
 The median age of the country is 24 years old, which shapes some cultural beliefs.
 Common Haitian values include:

 - Obedience of elders

 Haitian Culture Relationships

 Reputation in Haiti is important.
 It can affect your status in Haitian culture and determine the level of respect you gain from society.
 Families are viewed as one large unit.
-Therefore, the wrongdoings of the child could affect the perceptions of the family as a whole.
-This can extend to not only parents, but grandparents and other extended family members.
+So, the wrongdoings of the child can affect the perceptions of the family as a whole.
+This can extend to parents, grandparents, and other extended family members.

 Haitian Music and Dance

 Merengue is a popular musical style developed in Haiti.
 Rap, hip-hop, and reggae-inspired political music are also popular.
 These styles of music help shape the Haitian dance style, which tells stories and promotes fellowship.